BaseCampCoding/unit-project-2-kenia-and-gregory/project_propsal.md

 ### Tuesday-Thursday Daily Goals:
 **Tuesday:**
-On Tuesday we plan on the user to be able to deposit, and withdraw money from their acount using a class.
+On Tuesday we plan on the user to be able to deposit, and withdraw money from their acount.
 The user should also be able to move money into a savings account.

 **Wednesday:**
-On Wednesday We plan on the user being able to set up a budget for the week,and to notify them if they go over the budget by using a class.
-The user should also be able to create an account with a username, and pin or password to save there data in a dictionary into a database.
+On Wednesday We plan on the user being able to set up a budget for the week,and to notify them if they go over the budget.
+The user should also be able to create an account with a username, and pin or password to save there data into a database.
+Kenia, will be doing the username and pin or password to save their data, while Greg will be setting up the user to be able to set a budget and notify the user if they go over budget

 **Thursday:**
 On Thursday the application should be able to convert there money from the currency they are using to a currency on any available country.
 Lastly the user can schedule payments on specific days to withdraw and deposit into their account
+Greg, will be creating how they will convert their money, while Kenia will be working on allowing the user to schedule payments

 ### Student
 - Greg